 Receive individualized guidance on how to incorporate Bass Connections into your Duke experience.

 Check out students’ experiences in Brain & Society.

-Bass Connections in Brain & Society is led by Walter Sinnott-Armstrong, Chauncey Stillman Professor of Practical Ethics in the Department of Philosophy and the Kenan Institute for Ethics; and Leonard White, Associate Professor, Departments of Neurobiology and Community and Family Medicine, Physical Therapy Division, and Director, Duke Institute for Brain Sciences Education.
+The Duke Institute for Brain Sciences runs the Bass Connections in Brain & Society theme.
+Theme leaders are Walter Sinnott-Armstrong, Chauncey Stillman Professor of Practical Ethics in the Department of Philosophy and the Kenan Institute for Ethics, and Leonard White, Associate Professor, Departments of Neurobiology and Community and Family Medicine, Physical Therapy Division, and Director, Duke Institute for Brain Sciences Education.